Histamine Intolerance: A Practical Clinical Guide

 • Gut inflammation/infections

-• Medication effects
+• Medication effects in some people

-• Nutrient insufficiency
+• Nutrient insufficiency (context dependent)

 3) Mast Cell Reactivity Adds Fuel

-Stress, poor sleep, heat, and immune triggers can raise reactivity.
+Even when food histamine is moderate, stress, poor sleep, heat, and immune triggers can raise reactivity.

 Clinical-Style 4-Week Protocol

-• Week 3-4: Reintroduce one food every 48h, build your personal threshold map
+• Build your personal threshold map

-Root-Cause Layers to Address
+Root-Cause Layer to Address

 • SIBO/dysbiosis context